raiden-network/raiden/docs/api_walkthrough.rst

 Depositing to a channel
 ------------------------
 A payment channel is now open between the user's node and a counterparty.
 However, since only one of the nodes has deposited to the channel, only that node can make transfers at this point in time.
 Now would be a good time to notify the counterparty that a channel has been opened with it, so that it can also deposit to the channel.
-All the counterparty needs in order to do this is the address of the payment channel:
+All the counterparty needs in order to do this is to use the endpoint consisting of a combination of the ``token_address` and the ``participant_address`:

 .. http:example:: curl wget httpie python-requests